 A recognised commentator and organiser in the fields of workplace learning and learning technologies, Don is passionately committed to helping develop the learning and development profession.

-His background ranges from training delivery to managing director and vice-president positions in software companies.
-Donald has taken his own internet-based training business from concept to trade sale and been a company director during other acquisitions.
-Based in London, he has lived in both the US and Turkey and travels regularly internationally to consult and to speak about workplace learning.
+Chairman of the Learning and Performance Institute since 2010, his background ranges from training delivery to managing director and vice-president positions in software companies.
+Donald took his own internet-based training business from concept to trade sale in 2001 and has been a company director during several other acquisitions.
+Now based in London, he has spent lived and travelled extensively outside the UK and now travels regularly internationally to consult and to speak about workplace learning.

 His various roles include:

 - chairman of the Learning and Performance Institute, an international body aiming to improve the skills of trainers in all subjects

 - chairman of the Learning Technologies Conference and the associated Learning and Skills Group, a virtual forum of some 4,000 learning professionals world-wide